Sterile Processing Technician Training & Certification

 • Sterilization: Students learn basic duties and procedures for maintaining sterile healthcare tools in this course.
 Students will learn to appropriately prepare, wrap, and distribute equipment to minimize contagions and maintain healthy hospitals.
 They will also learn how to operate sterilization machinery and enforce decontamination standards in various clinical settings.

 • Practicum: Many programs include a practicum in the coursework, providing students with mentor technicians who perform supervised clinical rounds.
-In this course, students work in surgical situations providing support and maintenance of tools for empirical experience in this profession.
+In this course, students work in surgical situations, providing support and maintenance of tools for empirical experience in this profession.

 Accreditation of Sterile Processing Technician Programs

-There is no major body that accredits sterile processing technician programs, although it is wise to attend a school that houses a surgical technology program approved by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA).
+There is no major body that accredits sterile processing technician programs.
+However, it is wise to attend a school that houses a surgical technology program approved by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA).
 Since there is an overlap of courses and general knowledge, attending an ARC/STSA-approved program can give graduates the best chance for success on the national exams.

 Career Outlook